-Purington cannot emphasize enough how important it is to the success of their company to have people on their team that truly reflect the mission and integrity of their company, and he sees maintaining that as one of his greatest challenges.
+blasts for a wide range of projects," Purington added.
+"And the quality of our work speaks for itself.
+Our customers know that when we do a job, they can be confident it will be done right.
+It has taken forty years to prove that, but we are well-regarded in this industry, and we're proud of the reputation we've built."
+A true people business Purington cannot emphasize enough how important it is to the success of their company to have people on their team that truly reflect the mission and integrity of their company, and he sees maintaining that as one of his greatest challenges.
 "You don't often find a lot of new construction people that share the same work ethics that we do," he said.
 "There are certainly good people out there, but they are harder to find and the need becomes even greater in this environment where their numbers are diminishing."
 But once MD&B finds a new team member, the relationship is quite often long-term.
 "Our employees have on average been here a long time; we have very low turnover.
-Sometimes in the first couple of months a new employee may choose to leave us, but once they decide to stay, they stay for the long term.'
+Sometimes in the first couple of months a new employee may choose to leave us, but once they decide to stay, they stay for the long term."
 While finding the right people may be his biggest challenge, Purington also feels most proud of the MD&B team.
 "Our people provide our greatest advantage.
-Of all we have accomplished, I would definitely say I'm most proud of the team we have on our side.
-We emphasize training, safety, communications, behavioral discipline, work quality-and our people have embraced these values and are committed to being industry leaders and enjoy being on our team.
-We have the best people in the industry."

-Ted Sr. and Judy Purington; below, left to right: Jim, Ted Jr., Bill and Tom

-And as Purington and his brothers assumed the succession of this business for their generation, planning for the long-term viability of the company for generations to come is also an important part of building a strong and dependable team of people.
-Perhaps a new generation of Puringtons will be involved with Maine Drilling and Blasting in the future, but for now, Purington says the want to allow their children to make their own decisions and pursue their own path in life.
+Of all we have accomplished, I would definitely say I'm most proud of the team we have on our side We emphasize training, safety, communications behavioral discipline, work quality-and our people have embraced these values and are committed to being industry leaders and enjoy being on our team We have the best people in the industry."
+And as Purington and his brothers assumed the succession of this business for their generation, plan ning for the long-term viability of the company for generations to come is also an important part of build ing a strong and dependable team of people.
+Perhaps a new generation of Puringtons will be involved with Maine Drilling and Blasting in the future, but for now Purington says the want to allow their children to make their own decisions and pursue their own path in life.
 As a result, he and his brothers are thorough in their planning for the future.
-"We spend a lot of time on succession planning, and offer strong leadership training and educational opportunities to our employees to be sure the next generation will be there.
-There are a lot of very good managers in this company, so we're comfortable the business will continue in good hands."
+"We spend a lot o time on succession planning, and offer strong leader ship training and educational opportunities to our employees to be sure the next generation will be there There are a lot of very good managers in this companv. so we're comfortable the business will continue ir good hands."
 In addition, Maine Drilling and Blasting established an Employee Stock Ownership Plan (ESOP) in 2004 to give employees a meaningful stake in the company.
-Purington adds, "No one has a stronger interest in caring for and promoting the business of a company than the people who benefrom day one.
-For a company that succeeds from their ability to break rock for their customers, the only thing unbreakable to MD&B is their commitment to maintain their reputation as a dependable, high-quality drilling and blasting contractor throughout the northeast.
+Purington adds, "No one has a stronger interest in caring for and promoting the business of a company than the people who benefit from its success.
+Maine Drilling and Blasting has come a long way in their forty years.
+From their humble beginning as a start-up, through the chaotic and frenzied growth of the 1980s, to their current position as a mature industry leader, they have maintained the ethics and values that Ted Purington Sr. instilled from day one For a company that succeeds from their ability to break rock for their customers, the only thing unbreakable to MD&B is their commitment to maintain their reputation as a dependable, high-quality drilling and blasting contractor throughout the northeast.